-Swelling in the arms or hands often goes away on its own.
+Swelling in the arms or hands (oedema) often goes away on its own.
 See a GP if it does not get better in a few days.

 Common causes of swollen arms and hands

-Oedema is usually caused by:
+It's usually caused by:

 - staying in the same position for too long

 - eating too much salty food

 - taking certain medicines – such as some blood pressure medicines, contraceptive pills, antidepressants and steroids

 - an injury – such as a strain or sprain

 - sudden changes in temperature – such as very hot weather

 - problems with your kidneys, liver or heart